1. Some cells never divide…how do they know not to?

 One important thing to know about the cell cycle is that many of your cells (billions of them) don’t divide at all.
 Specialized cells like neurons (nerve cells) or muscle cells, once they reach maturity, leave the cell cycle, never to divide again.

 You can see this in the diagram on the right.
-This non-dividing phase, an alternative to G1, is referred to as G0.
-And while that’s a permanent condition for nerve and muscle cells, it’s more conditional for other cells.
+This non-dividing part of Interphase, an alternative to G1, is referred to as G0.
+And while non-dividing G0 is a permanent condition for nerve and muscle cells, it’s not always permanent for other cells.
 Liver cells, for example, won’t divide unless there’s some injury to the liver.
 In response, liver cells will leave G0 and re-enter the cell cycle.

 2. It’s about molecular influences